Welcome to Kham Nakorn Rescue & EMS.

 We are working in partnership with several private sector organisations in order to review the design aspects, funding and registration of all ambulances in the country.
 There are a series of critical safety issues requiring urgent attention.
 Thailand has an unacceptably high number of fatal and serious injury accidents involving accidents, many of which with the correct driver training, compliance with the road laws (eg wearing of seatbelts) & a compliant safe vehicle design could be avoided.
 We will be participating in the #saferambulance2020 campaign which will be launched later this year (2018) which will be focused around design safety features as well as safer working practices for EMS crews, the aim is to deliver an affordable, safe ambulance which will provide a greater degree of protection to the ambulance crew, their patient and other road users.
 Details will follow soon…

 Training and skills development

 2017 saw NIEMS engaging with stakeholders and starting a review of training and governance.
 We have been asked, in partnership with a nationwide private hospital group, to engage in this process and take part in designing the future of Thailand’s EMSS.
-As part of our submission, we are engaged in conversations with a number of Foundations in order to discover their training needs and are preparing an outline presentation which will be delivered in early February 2018.
+As part of our submission, we are engaged in conversations with a number of Foundations in order to discover their training needs and are preparing an outline presentation which will be delivered later in 2018.